LukasKalbertodt/floof/docs/file-format.md

-# Watchboi Configuration file format
+# Floof Configuration file format

-For watchboi to do anything, it requires a YAML configuration file.
-This is typically `watchboi.yaml` in the current directory, but a different file can be passed via the `-c` or `--config` command line parameter.
+For floof to do anything, it requires a YAML configuration file.
+This is typically `floof.yaml` in the current directory, but a different file can be passed via the `-c` or `--config` command line parameter.

 The configuration file defines a map of *tasks* at the top level, each of which